 Immediately after the ultrasound, you can ask the technician how many follicles were seen and if there was anything abnormal.
 For me, I had 17 follicles and fortunately nothing came up that was alarming.
 That follicle count is apparently normal for someone in their mid 30s.

 Once the doctor has all of this information, he is able to provide you a protocol that is specific for you.
+A protocol is essentially the step-by-step guide to how to proceed further in terms of how much and what medication.

 Here is a YouTube video that I created documenting my journey.
 Please watch and subscribe!